mrehkopf/vcs/README.md

 ```
 -m <path + filename> ....
 Load capture parameters from the given file on start-
                           up.
 Capture parameter files typically have the .vcsm
-                          suffix.
+                          or .vcs-video suffix.

 -f <path + filename> ....
 Load custom filter sets from the given file on start-
                           up.
-Filter set files typically have the .vcsf suffix.
+Filter set files typically have the .vcsf or
+                          .vcs-filterset suffix.

 -a <path + filename> ....
 Load alias resolutions from the given file on start-
                           up.
 Alias resolution files typically have the .vcsa